families still live in communal flats in St Petersburg. These flats are often overcrowded.

 Last year we:

-- Helped 65 teenagers – graduates from orphanages to learn practical life skills
+- Helped 94 teenagers – orphanage-leavers to adapt to independent life

 - 10 disabled children and young people were helped to communicate better and many more benefited from the webinars passing on our techniques to parents and professionals